 If an employee works on a bank or public holiday, there is no automatic right to an enhanced pay rate.
 What you get paid depends on your contract of employment.
 It is important that you address such matters in an employee's contract of employment so as to avoid any disputes arising at a later point in time.

-Since 1 October 2012, some employers must automatically enrol eligible jobholders into a pension scheme.
+Some employers must automatically enrol eligible jobholders into a pension scheme.
 Employers can use their existing scheme, a new scheme or NEST (which has been set up by the Government).

 Mandatory contributions, which will eventually reach 3% for employers, are also being phased in over the same period.